Kinvey/kinvey-cli/README.md

 ## Environment Variables

-Use these environment variables to specify profile information for the `profile create` command when you don't want to specify it at the command line.
+Use environment variables to specify profile information for the `profile create` command when you don't want to specify it at the command line.
 Keep in mind that any values specified at the command line take precedence over the environment variable values.

+Command-specific options can also be specified as environment variables.
+You just need to prefix the name of the option with `KINVEY_CLI_` and capitalize all letters.
+For example, `--no-prompt` becomes `KINVEY_CLI_NO_PROMPT` as environment variable.

 * `KINVEY_CLI_EMAIL`